exeterhems/hums_responsiveness/README.md

 ## 🏛️ Archived repository

 To ensure persistence, this repository has been archived on Zenodo.
-It can be viewed at: TBC.
+It can be viewed at: https://doi.org/10.5281/zenodo.15095009.

 <br>

 ## 📝 Citation

+Please cite the archived repository on Zenodo:

+> Goodwin, E., Heather, A., Green, C., Morrish, N., Freeman, J., Boddy, K., Thomas, S., Chataway, J., Middleton, R., & Hawton, A. (2025).
+HUMS Responsiveness.
+Zenodo. https://doi.org/10.5281/zenodo.15095009.

-To cite this repository:
+You can also cite this GitHub repository:

-> Goodwin, E., Heather, A., Morrish, N., Freeman, J., Boddy, K., Thomas, S., Chataway, J., Middleton, R., & Hawton, A. (2024).
-HUMS Responsiveness (Version v1.0.0) [Computer software]. https://github.com/amyheather/hums_responsiveness
+> Goodwin, E., Heather, A., Morrish, N., Freeman, J., Boddy, K., Thomas, S., Chataway, J., Middleton, R., & Hawton, A. (2025).
+HUMS Responsiveness. https://github.com/amyheather/hums_responsiveness.

 The author ORCID IDs for this publication are: